sharoncornelius/idpf-specification/idpf_specification.md

 Driver posts its version number and CP responds with its version number in the same format, along with a return code.

-If there is a major version mismatch, then the driver falls to to the lowest common ,major version which is version 2.0 as the CP is assumed to always support
+If there is a major version mismatch, then the driver falls to to the lowest common, major version which is version 2.0 as the CP is assumed to always support

 If there is a minor version mismatch, then the driver can operate but should add a warning to the system log.
 CP will not respond with an error even in case of versions mismatch.